 Just as balding is a slow and gradual process, so is stopping and reversing it.
 For the first three months of a 1mg once-a-day Finasteride regime you can save yourself the time of checking your hair in the bathroom mirror every morning.
 There is nothing to see.

 Only into the fourth treatment month will Finasteride’s effect become visible.
 If your hair follicles respond well to Finasteride and new hair growth is triggered, this improvement in hair volume and quality will be fastest between Month 4 and Month 8 of the treatment.
 After that period, the rate of improvement starts decelerating again.
-Toward the end of the first treatment year and early into the second year the effect of Finasteride will peak.
-Then it mostly becomes a matter of maintaining the hair gains you’ve made in the first year of treatment and prevent new balding.
+Toward the end of the first treatment year and early into the second year, the effect of Finasteride will peak.
+Then it mostly becomes a matter of maintaining the hair gains you’ve made in the first 2 years of treatment and prevent new balding.

 Examples of hair improvement with Finasteride (no copyright-free images)